-Source: Chicago Metropolitan Agency for Planning analysis of the 2009 American Housing Survey (AHS).
+Source: Chicago Metropolitan Agency for Planning analysis of the 2009 American Housing Survey.

-The 2009 AHS data includes Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will Counties in the metropolitan area.
+$\label{eq:condition} The 2009 \, AHS \, data \, includes \, Cook, \, DuPage, \, Grundy, \, Kane, \, Kendall, \, Lake, \, McHenry, \, and \, Will \, counties \, in \, the \, metropolitan \, area.$

 Utility costs can increase or decrease the number of cost-burdened households because they contribute to gross housing costs.
-In 2007, the Center for Neighborhood Technology (CNT) developed the "West Dundee Energy and Emissions Profile," which examined energy consumption, vehicle miles traveled, and greenhouse gas emissions at a community-wide scale.
-This report was part of the Municipal Energy Profile Project (MEPP) that included the development of profiles for over 270 municipalities in metropolitan Chicago.
+In 2007, the Center for Neighborhood Technology (CNT) developed the "West Dundee Energy and Emissions Profile", which examined energy consumption, vehicle miles traveled, and greenhouse gas emissions at a community-wide scale.
+This report was part of the Municipal Energy Profile Project (MEPP) that included the development of profiles for over 270 municipalities in the Chicago metropolitan region.
 The profiles serve as a baseline from which communities can develop more specific strategies and accurately measure progress in achieving reductions in energy consumption and emissions.
 The MEPP Guidebook examined both municipal and community scale best practices for strategies in energy and transportation.
 The project was funded by the Illinois Clean Energy Community Foundation, and data partners included ComEd, Nicor Gas, Peoples Gas, North Shore Gas, and the Illinois Department of Transportation.

-The table to the right highlights residential natural gas and energy usage in the Village and Kane County in 2007.
+Table 2 highlights residential natural gas and energy usage in the Village and Kane County in 2007.
 At that time, the average West Dundee household spent \$27 more per month on energy costs than the average Kane County household.
 The Village moved forward with municipal aggregation in 2012, offering residents the opportunity for lower electricity rates.
 This means West Dundee collectively negotiated for who will supply electricity for residents and eligible small businesses.
 Implementing energy efficient designs as part of rehabilitation and new construction in the coming years can further reduce local energy costs and help decrease the number of cost-burdened households.

-Residential energy use in West Dundee and Kane County, 2007
+Table 2: Residential energy use in West Dundee and Kane County, 2007